 With the average woman’s cycle lasting between 28-35 days, getting your period during pregnancy can be either a blessing or an absolute nightmare.
 It all depends on whether you want to get pregnant or not (and how long you have left before that happens).

-If you’re ready to start your family but don’t want to wait around 9 months to get your Pregnancy periods, this article will give you information on how to get your period faster when you’re pregnant.
+If you’re ready to start your family but don’t want to wait around 9 months to get your Pregnancy period, this article will give you information on how to get your period faster when you’re pregnant.
 Because you’ll be going through so many hormonal changes, getting your period can be an erratic process.

 What are pregnancy periods?